Ribble Motor Services: History

 Ribble Motor Services commenced operations in May 1919 following the acquisition of a depot consisting of four double-decker and one single-deck bus in Gregson Lane; bus services operated out of the depot consisted of services from Preston to Gregson Lane, Bamber Bridge, Higher Walton and Longridge.
+In 1920 the British Automobile Traction Co., a subsidiary of British Electric Traction (BET) acquired a significant shareholding in Ribble, which it maintained until the sale to the government in 1968.
 Multiple companies were acquired throughout the 1920s and 1930s, including W. C. Standerwick of Blackpool in 1934, which was eventually rationalised as the name used for Ribble's coach excursion operations, and Ribble Motor Services soon grew to be the largest operator in the region, with a territory eventually stretching from Carlisle in Cumberland to southern Lancashire at the company's peak.

 In 1961, the Scout Motor Services business was purchased, initially organised as a subsidiary of Ribble Motor Services.
 Scout's operations were later absorbed into both Ribble and W.C.
 Standerwick in 1968.

 On 1 January 1969, Ribble Motor Services, then a subsidiary of British Electric Traction, passed into the ownership of the state-owned National Bus Company following the passing of the Transport Act 1968.